thepower/power-docs/docs/Explore/nodes-chains-description/01-nodes-shards-101.md

 Three or more nodes form a chain, or a shard.
 The terms "chain" and "shard" mean the same, but "chain" is more often to hear in the blockchain community.
 We can also say that the nodes form a network.
 The network consists of chains of three or more nodes.

-There are two types of nodes:
+There are three types of nodes:

-1. **Consensus node**.
-It is a node that connects to a chain and participate in Consensus with other Consensus nodes.
+1. **Consensus nodes** are an essential component of the Power DCloud infrastructure that connects to a chain and participates in consensus with other nodes to build blocks and perform computations of smart contracts and decentralized backend.
-2. **Seed node**.
-It is a node that connects to a chain of nodes, receives a copy of a blockchain, and can provide it to the users upon request.
+2. **Seed nodes** are the nodes that connect to a chain and provide a copy of the blockchain to users upon request, like a CDN network of decentralized RPC providers.
+Seed nodes serve as a network of decentralized RPC providers, connecting to a chain and providing a copy of the blockchain to users upon request, much like a CDN network.
+This ensures that users have access to a reliable copy of the blockchain for their needs.
+3. **Storage nodes** are the nodes that store frontend code, NFT data, or files in a decentralized way.
+Decentralized Storage (DStorage) allows users to store files in a truly decentralized manner, eliminating the need for centralized Web2 Clouds, and giving the user control over the number of copies of the file that should be created.
+The files are stored with access through HTTP standards, allowing users to reach them through different software such as browsers.

 ### Power Node Consensus